johnwcowan/r7rs-work/ArrayBase.md

 `(list*->array `*dimensions nested-list [ storage-class [ mutable? [ `#t` ] ]*`)`

-Returns an array with *dimensions* dimensions created as if by `make-specialized-array` with arguments *storage-class* and *mutable*.
+Returns an array with *dimensions* dimensions, created as if by `make-specialized-array` with arguments *storage-class* and *mutable*.
 However, *nested-list* specifies not only the contents of the array but its upper bounds (the lower bounds are all zero).